 Plastic for shed windows

-There are alternatives to the relative inflexibility of glass, these are acrylic and polycarbonate.
+There are alternatives to the relative inflexibility of glass, these are acrylic and polycarbonate sheets.
 Both are types of plastic and have the advantage that in the types of thickness frequently used for shed windows (2-6mm), they are easy to cut using circular saws or routers.
 They both have excellent transparency 92 vs 88% (glass approx. 90%).
 One of the slight negatives for both is that they are less scratch resistant than glass and can become less transparent with age.
 To minimise scratching they should both be cleaned with soapy water rather than abrasive cleaners and avoid cleaning either with solvents at any cost as these will mark the surface.

 One significant difference between the two types of plastic is the price.
 Cut price sheds use the thinnest material available which at 2mm is too flimsy and flexible.